 From Dungeons and Dragons to Aquaman: if you’re into any sort of fandom and not afraid to show it, Embrace Your Geekness Day on July 13 is for you.
 It’s time to dust off your wizarding robes, collect those Poké Balls, and charge up your lightsabers.
 No fan is greater or more creative than that of any fantasy land, and today is about embracing your love for your favorite fandoms.
+Your geekness is being rewarded by other geeks around the world, find scholarship for geeks that can make the world a better place.

 History of Embrace Your Geekness Day